 Quiet as a mouse.
-Editors at AllergyBuyersClub.com give this Eva-Dry dehumidifier a perfect score for its quiet operation.
-In fact, it's completely silent during use because it doesn't require batteries or electricity to operate a fan.
+The Eva Dry dehumidifier is, essentially, completely silent during use because it doesn't require batteries or electricity to operate a fan.
 Even when plugged in to release the collected moisture, the unit doesn't emit any noise.

-Nearly 300 owners offer feedback on the Eva-Dry E-333 Mini Dehumidifier awarding it an average rating of 4.3 stars out of 5.
-Most owners report excellent results in cabinets, clothing chests, small refrigerators, freezers and gun safes.
-However, about 5 percent of reviewers say the Eva-Dry did not remove a significant amount of moisture.
+More than 1,745 owners offer feedback on the Eva-Dry E-333 Mini Dehumidifier awarding it a rating of 4.2 stars out of 5.
+Most owners report excellent results in bathrooms, cabinets, clothing chests, gun safes and similar spaces.
+However, a small percentage of reviewers say the Eva-Dry did not remove a significant amount of moisture.

-We only found a handful of reviews for the Eva-Dry E-333 Mini Dehumidifier at AceHardware.com.
-Here, it receives an average rating of 3.6 out of 5 stars from owners who are satisfied with the dehumidifier and like its compact size.
+We only found a handful of reviews for the Eva-Dry E-333 Mini Dehumidifier at AceHardware.com, where it receives a score of 4 out of 5 stars.
+Owners say they are satisfied with the dehumidifier and like its compact size.

 Review: Eva-Dry Dehumidifier (E-333), Contributors to AceHardware.com, As of July 2016